isomerpages/pa-cdcne/_programmes/Financial & Social Assistance/Wellness on Wheels.md

 description: ""
 third_nav_title: Financial & Social Assistance
 ---
+<p></p>
-<p>As part of the 24th edition of Project Refresh, our Wellness on Wheels
+<p>Launched as part of the 24th edition of Project Refresh, our <strong>Wellness on Wheels</strong> mobile
-mobile health supplies truck embarked on its journey, bringing essential items directly to the homes of more than 350 seniors from low-income families across the North East district.</p>
+health supplies truck embarked on its journey, bringing essential items directly to the homes of more than 350 seniors from low-income families across the North East district.</p>
 <p>These seniors were able to select from a range of health supplies, including
 adult diapers, medicinal plasters, and nutritious groceries like milk and